Vector notation: Rectangular coordinates

+Given a Cartesian coordinate system, a vector may be specified by its Cartesian coordinates.

+Tuple notation

-In a general sense, an n-dimensional vector v can be specified in either of the following forms:
+A vector v in n-dimensional real coordinate space can be specified using a tuple (ordered list) of coordinates:

-Where v1, v2, …, vn − 1, vn are the components of v.
+Sometimes angle brackets $\langle \dots \rangle$ are used instead of parentheses.

 Matrix notation

-A rectangular vector in $\mathbb{R}^n$ can also be specified as a row or column matrix containing the ordered set of components.
+A vector in $\mathbb{R}^n$ can also be specified as a row or column matrix containing the ordered set of components.
 A vector specified as a row matrix is known as a row vector; one specified as a column matrix is known as a column vector.

 Again, an n-dimensional vector $\mathbf{v}$ can be specified in either of the following forms using matrices:

 where v1, v2, …, vn − 1, vn are the components of v.
 In some advanced contexts, a row and a column vector have different meaning; see covariance and contravariance of vectors for more.